 Foodies will also love Gourmande de Nature, which is entirely dedicated to culinary delights.
 In addition to offering cooking workshops on a variety of themes (not available in 2021), the boutique is a multifunctional space that sells kitchen accessories and gourmet products from the Islands and elsewhere and also features a counter serving takeout and treats (be sure to try their gelato!).
 Pop in for lunch, which you can savour on site or take away.
 This is definitely a place you won’t leave hungry or empty-handed!

 The archipelago’s summer public market, called the Marché du Village, brings together many farmers and gourmet artisans, providing a golden opportunity to be inspired by local flavours while chatting with friendly food entrepreneurs and Islanders.

 These suggestions are only a glimpse of what awaits you in the Îles de la Madeleine.
-Visit Le Bon Goût Frais des Îles de la Madeleine to find out more about the rich bounty available to you on this unique territory in the middle of the Gulf of St. Lawrence.
+Visit Le Bon Goût Frais des Îles de la Madeleine (in French only) to find out more about the rich bounty available to you on this unique territory in the middle of the Gulf of St. Lawrence.
 When it’s time to sit down to dinner, consider these options, which include La Table des Roy, Domaine du Vieux Couvent, Auberge La Salicorne and Auberge chez Denis à François.

 Leaving the Islands is always a bit sad, but you’re sure to go home with delicious memories of good food and friendly encounters.
 You’ll probably also want to come back as soon as possible!